California DMV - Permit and License Questions

 that you read the handbook in addition to taking our course.

-- DMV Drivers Training Certificate of Completion (Form OL-238)
+- DMV Drivers Training Certificate of Completion (DMV Form DL-400D)

 - Provisional Permit that is signed by parent and driving instructor